BAPyA/MeetingDocumentation/Minutes/minutes-bapya.md

   * Phebe: Yes
   * James: I think the conference is a bit more urgent.
   * James: As far as budget goes, we're looking for a loan from the PSF?
   * Phebe: Yes.
-Chris Brussa said he'd be willing to loan the money, and we could pay him back when we get a grant?
+Chris Brousseau said he'd be willing to loan the money, and we could pay him back when we get a grant?
   * Karen: The $6K is the food truck downpayment.
 We don't have data re:
     Mission Bay.
 Would Mission Bay be preferred?